AlvaroAravena/ECMapProb/README.md

 Aravena, A., Cioni, R., Bevilacqua, A., de' Michieli Vitturi, M., Esposti Ongaro, T., and Neri, A. (2020).
 Tree‐branching based enhancement of kinetic energy models for reproducing channelization processes of pyroclastic density currents.
 Journal of Geophysical Research: Solid Earth, 125, e2019JB019271.

+Citation of the paper describing calibration strategies and user manuals:

+Aravena, A., Bevilacqua, A., de' Michieli Vitturi, M., Esposti Ongaro, T., Neri, A., and Cioni, R. (2022).
+Calibration strategies of PDC kinetic energy models and their application to the construction of hazard maps.
+Bulletin of Volcanology 84, 29.

 Application to the San Salvador and Nejapa-Chiltepe volcanic complexes:

 Bevilacqua, A., Aravena, A., Neri, A., Gutierrez, E., Escobar, D., Schliz, M., Aiuppa, A., and Cioni, R. (2021).
 Thematic vent opening probability maps and hazard assessment of small-scale pyroclastic density currents in the San Salvador volcanic complex (El Salvador) and Nejapa-Chiltepe volcanic complex (Nicaragua).
 Natural Hazards and Earth System Sciences, 21, 1639-1665.